coffeepots/odbc/README.md

 #### withExecute

-This is a template that allows you to process each row, and is equivilent to opening a query and performing fetchRow, then calling close when the query's data has been depleted.
+This is a template that allows you to process each row, and is equivalent to opening a query and performing fetchRow, then calling close when the query's data has been depleted.

     qry.withExecute(row):
       # the variable, in this case 'row', within the brackets above is declared as SQLRow within the template